Ramiogue/Condition-monitoring-of-hydraulic-systems/README.md

 ## 🤖 Acknowledgements

 - **Kleiner et al. (2022)** – for the hydraulic monitoring dataset and methodology
-- **ChatGPT by OpenAI** – for assisting with preprocessing logic, evaluation pipeline, model building, Streamlit deployment, and documentation
+- **ChatGPT by OpenAI** – for assisting with code and documentation
 - **Kaggle Community** – for providing high-quality sensor data for reproducible research

 ---